onsetsoftware/sns-push/README.md

 ### Messages

 Messages must implement `SNSPush\Messages\MessageInterface`.
 There are a number of utility classes which format push notifications correctly for the various endpoint types.
-Eg.

 ```php
 <?php